Work on Perpendicular style choir and cloisters was begun at Gloucester Cathedral.

-With the defeat of the Castilians by the king of Portugal, James of Aviz, John of Gaunt saw his chance of taking the Castilian throne by right of his wife.
-He asked Richard for a loan to be repaid once he had the throne.
+With the defeat of the Castilians by John of Aviz, the king of Portugal, John of Gaunt saw his chance of taking the Castilian throne by right of his wife.
+He asked King Richard for a loan to be repaid once he had the throne.
 Richard was pleased to pay the loan and get rid of Gaunt, as Gaunt was criticising Richard's handling of finances and his choice of advisors.

 French fleet mass at Sluys

 An invasion from France seemed to be imminent as the French fleet mass at Sluys.

 With the French threatening to invade, Richard's continued disregard of his uncles' requests to remove his Chancellor and Treasurer from office, a delegation met Richard at Eltham.
 His uncle, Duke of Gloucester acted as spokesman for Parliament.
 He reminded Richard of his duties and demanded that his advisors be removed.
 He reminded Richard that if he didn't comply he could be removed from his position as King.
 Richard had little choice and a commission was set up to oversee the king's affairs.